Bachelor of Arts (B.A.)

 Study at Other Universities

-Students contemplating study at another university for credit towards a Bachelor of Arts degree at the University of Guelph should refer to the general regulations governing Letters of Permission in Section VIII--Degree Regulations & Procedures in this calendar.
+Students contemplating study at another university for credit towards a Bachelor of Arts degree at the University of Guelph should refer to the general regulations governing Letters of Permission in Chapter VIII--Degree Regulations & Procedures in this calendar.

 Students must obtain approval for the Letter of Permission prior to undertaking studies at another institution.
 Approval of the request depends on good standing in the program with a minimum average of 60%.